 Do you know Washington D.C. was named the Nation’s number one “Bicycle Friendly State” by the League of American Bicyclists?
 A great reason to get peddling!

-You’ll find plenty of bicycle routes throughout the city, and the generally peaceful streets will add to your pleasure of exploring DC.
+There are plenty of bicycle routes throughout the city, and the generally peaceful streets will add to your enjoyment of exploring DC.

 If you’re a social butterfly and want to jive with local cyclists, you can take the Centennial, Interurban, or Olympic Discovery trails, which are very popular with local cyclists.
 Further, you can join any bicycling club to participate in exciting biking events.